Chepstow (mansion): History

 Edmund Schermerhorn hired George Champlin Mason Sr. to build the house in 1860 as a summer home.
 Schermerhorn was a first cousin of Mrs. Astor (formerly Caroline Webster Schermerhorn), one of Newport's most active hostesses.
+Schermerhorn used the property as his full-time residence for several years leading up to his death in 1891, leading some to describe him as a "recluse".
+Following his death, Schermerhorn's brother William Colford Schermerhorn became the property's owner.

-In 1911, it was sold to Emily Lorillard (née Morris) Gallatin, the wife of Rolaz Horace Gallatin, a cousin of Albert Eugene Gallatin and nephew of Commodore Elbridge Thomas Gerry.
-The property, named for Chepstow, the town in Wales that the Morris family came from, overlooks Narragansett Avenue.
-Emily was first cousin of Lewis Gouverneur Morris who married Anita de Braganza and owned Malbone in Newport.
+In 1911, it was sold to Rolaz Horace Gallatin a cousin of Albert Eugene Gallatin and nephew of Commodore Elbridge Thomas Gerry, and his wife, Emily Lorillard (née Morris) Gallatin..
+Emily, a first cousin of Lewis Gouverneur Morris, named the property for Chepstow, the town in Wales from which the Morris family originated.
 (Note: The Morris family also bequeathed Malbone to the Preservation Society of Newport County in 1978, who sold the estate to Patricia and Philip Archer Thomas in 1980.)